elliottbache/tls_connection_coding_challenge/docs/guide.md

 **How** this is done:
 - The client iterates the configured port list and attempts to connect until one succeeds.
-- There is no exponential backoff (kept intentionally simple for the challenge).
+- There is no exponential backoff (kept intentionally simple for the protocol).
 - The client does not “retry” after protocol violations during an established session.

 ### Subprocess safety